Hiring Local Employees in Japan

 Although many local labor regulations will be enforceable for foreign employees as well as local Japanese, foreign employees require additional steps to ensure their employment complies with labor laws.
-Before deciding on a particular candidate, employers should first determine if that candidate has the legal right to work in Japan.
 Not understanding a candidate’s right to work before making an offer can waste resources, time, and money.

 If a potential candidate has a “Permanent Residence” or “Spouse or Child of Japanese National” visa, then there is no problem and they can be hired.
 If they do not have one of these two visas, they will need to get a working visa.